arangodb/spring-boot-starter/demo/README.md

 allSorted.forEach(System.out::println);
 ```

 Furthermore, it's possible to use pagination combined with sorting.
-With the following code you get the first 5
+With the
-characters sorted by name.
+following code, you get the first 5 characters sorted by name:

 ```java
 System.out.println("## Return the first 5 characters sorted by name");